imiller82/shilu-utilities/README.md

 Best used with included .txt files due to reliance on formatting.

 These are utilites developed for my own research.
-I do not have the time to do extensive support/debugging for other implimentations.
+I do not have the time to do extensive support/debugging.

 ————————